-Mexico began fighting for independence in 1810 (see p.
-5 of History and Myth).
+Mexico began fighting for independence in 1810 (see History and Myth).
 At the time, the Catholic Church was divided into upper and lower clergy.
 The upper clergy, comprising primarily Spanish priests, held more power and influence, while the lower clergy were typically mestizos (people of mixed Spanish and indigenous descent).
 Miguel Hidalgo y Costilla, a mestizo priest, led his parishioners to revolt against Spanish rule.
 Although Spanish forces executed Hidalgo in 1811, José María Morelos, a mulato pardo (mixed person of indigenous and African descent) priest assumed leadership of the movement.
 In 1813, he declared independence from Spain at the Congress of Chilpancingo and established Catholicism as the state religion in the southern areas under his control.
-After Mexico gained independence in 1821, its new republican constitution confirmed Catholicism as the country's state religion in 1824 (see p.
-6 of History and Myth).
-In 1857, Las Leyes de Reforma (The Reform Laws - see p.
-7-8 of History and Myth) officially separated church and state.
+After Mexico gained independence in 1821, its new republican Constitution confirmed Catholicism as the country's state religion in 1824 (see History and Myth).

+In 1857, Las Leyes de Reforma (The Reform Laws - see History and Myth) officially separated church and state.
 Porfirio Díaz, a mestizo military leader, became President in 1876.
-During his time in office (see p.
-8-9 of History and Myth), Díaz sought to mend the conflict between the Catholic Church and government with a "policy of conciliation."
+During his time in office (see History and Myth), Díaz sought to mend the conflict between the Catholic Church and government with a "policy of conciliation."
 Under Díaz's leadership, officials did not enforce the constitutional separation of the church and state.
-However, increasingly evident class divisions helped foster local religious cults revolutionarv and peasant movements which caused the Catholic Church to believe it was losing the faith of Mexicans.
-In 1891.
-Pope Leo XIII (the leader of the Roman Catholic Church in Rome.
-Italy) called on the Church to become more involved in the lives of the Mexican people.
+However, increasingly evident class divisions helped foster local religious cults and revolutionary peasant movements, which caused the Catholic Church to believe it was losing the faith of Mexicans.
+In 1891, Pope Leo XIII (the leader of the Roman Catholic Church in Rome, Italy) called on the Church to become more involved in the lives of the Mexican people.